-The School of Trout will host its third annual Spring Creek Trip in 2025.
+The School of Trout will host its fourth annual Spring Creek Trip in 2026.

 Event: Hosted spring creek Fly Fishing trip